-<extract> There are three languages that are of value to the people.
+There are three languages which are of value to the people.
 The first is vernacular, the second Arabic, the third English.
 The vernacular is the foundation of the people's life; it guards their customs and their tribal beliefs.
-Arabic will be the language of commerce and of Local Government; it must be understood by all those who wish to take part in these spheres
+Arabic will be the language of commerce and of Local Government; it must be understood by all those who wish to take part in these spheres of activity.
+The English language is the gateway to scientific knowledge; without this it is not possible to reach higher education.
+1